squid-cache/squid-cache.github.io/Features/Authentication.rst

 === winbind privileged pipe permissions ===

 ntlm_auth requires access to the privileged winbind pipe in order to function properly.
-You enable this access by changing group of the winbind_privileged directory to the group you run Squid as (cache_effective_group setting in squid.conf).
+You enable this access by adding Squid to the winbindd_priv group.

 {{{
-chgrp squid /path/to/winbind_privileged
+gpasswd -a proxy winbindd_priv
 }}}

+Remove the cache_effective_group setting in squid.conf, if present.
+This setting causes squid to ignore the auxiliary winbindd_priv group membership.

 === Configure Squid ===